Notabot123/Deep-Learning-Binomial-Expansions/README.md

     The Dataset may also be found here: https://ieee-dataport.org/keywords/binomial-expansion

-## Latex
+## LaTeX

 This is now added to gitignore but contained latex files used to create draft paper.
-The paper should be available in /pdf form at the top level of the repo
+The paper should be available in .pdf form at the top level of the repo

 ## Data